-Our first concern with Collagenate was found in the side effects shown in user comments.
-“The ingredients seem to indicate that taking Collagenate once per day is pretty harmless,” said our research editor, “but strangely enough, while reading through the very limited amount of consumer reviews online, we noticed several claims of heart irregularities.”
-We don’t know for sure what could cause these heart-related side effects, but they may be there.
+Our first concern were the Collagenate side effects reported by users.
+“The ingredients seem to indicate that taking it once per day is pretty harmless,” said our Research Editor, “But strangely enough, while reading through the very limited amount of consumer reviews online, we noticed several claims of negative reactions.”

 “Makes my heart race…Do not recommend,” said one user.